-This vegetarian (VEG), vegan (V),lactose free (LF) and gluten free (GF) soup is a comforting comfort soup.
+Makes 12 cups This soup is vegetarian (VEG), vegan (V),lactose free (LF) and gluten free (GF)

-One of my favourite vegan soups is African Peanut Soup.
+One of my favourite vegan soups is Peanut Soup.
 It’s a combination of stock, peanuts, sweet potatoes, onions and some heat.
-There are many variations of this soup, but in general it’s a very thick, hearty, slightly spicy main course soup that is usually served with rice.
+There are many variations to this soup, but in general it’s a very thick, hearty, slightly spicy main course soup that is usually served with rice.

 3 large sweet potatoes = 10 cups chopped, see Step 2